This clean eating coconut almond cranberry chicken recipe is quick to make on a busy weeknight!

 So needless to say, we had a very enjoyable dinner.
 And I will definitely be making this bowl of deliciousness again!

-- 1/2 cup dried cranberries (I used fruit juice sweetened cranberries from Whole Foods)
+- 1/2 cup dried cranberries (I used fruit juice sweetened cranberries from Whole Foods or amazon)